edgexfoundry/edgex-docs/docs_src/design/adr/security/0009-Secure-Bootstrapping.md

 In contrast,
-EdgeX up to this point has been a "turnkey" middleware framework: it can be deployed with the same ease as an application, such as via a docker-compose file.
+EdgeX up to this point has been a "turnkey" middleware framework: it can be deployed with the same ease as an application, such as via a docker-compose file, or via a snap install.
 This means that most of the secret provisioning must be automated and the provisioning logic must be built into the framework in some way.
 The proposals presented in this ADR are compatibile with